All Products

 MIN_BY

-Numeric types are compared based on their numeric value.
-Non-numeric types are compared based on their dictionary sort order.
+Numeric types are compared by numeric value.
+Non-numeric types are compared by dictionary sort order.

-• If all values in column y are NULL, the function returns NULL.
+• Returns NULL if all values in y are NULL.

-• If the MIN_BY function finds multiple rows with the minimum value in column y, it returns the minimum value from the corresponding values in column x.
+• If multiple rows share the minimum y value, returns the minimum of the corresponding x values.

 DROP TABLE IF EXISTS test;